Mr Mohamed Béavogui, Director-General and United Nations Assistant Secretary General (ASG)

 Prior to joining ARC, Ms Abi Harb worked as a Legal Consultant for the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) in Jordan, providing advice on the interpretation of the Agency’s regulatory framework in relation to grievances and other human resources’ issues in light of past practice and jurisprudence.
 During her time at UNRWA, Joelle also worked as a Consultant to the Judge of the UNRWA Dispute Tribunal, reviewing misconduct case files, and providing legal advice on best course of actions.

 A native of Lebanon and member of Beirut Bar Association, Joelle holds a BSc of General Law and a Masters of Private Law from Saint-Joseph University, Lebanon as well as a Masters in International Legal Administration from the University of Paris II – Pantheon Assas.
 Joelle is a native French and Arabic speaker and is fluent in English.

 Frank is an economist and certified public accountant and has more than 15 years international development experience with international NGOs and donors.
-He joined the ARC team in 2016 and currently serves as a Finance Officer.
+He joined the ARC team in 2016 and currently serves as the Head of Finance and Administration.